grafana/agent/docs/configuration/tempo-config.md

   # can be added to the same pipeline.
   policies:
     - [<tailsamplingprocessor.policies>]

-  # Time that to wait before making a decision for a trace.
-  # Longer wait times reduce the probability of sampling an incomplete trace at
-  # the cost of higher memory usage.
-  decision_wait: [ <duration> | default="5s" ]

   # load_balancing configures load balancing of spans across multiple agents.
   # It ensures that all spans of a trace are sampled in the same instance.